cjcorc10/todo-list/README.md

+## Odin to-do list project
-todo-list web application using vanilla JS and webpack.
+This project is an assigment from the ODIN full stack javascript path.
+It is a todo-list web application using vanilla JS and webpack.